 Compare

-A text-to-SQL tool generates fresh SQL on every question.
+A text-to-SQL tool writes new SQL every turn.
+You cannot audit what you did not write.
 The model reads your prompt, reads your schema, writes a new SELECT, runs it.
-Every turn is a coin-flip on whether the SQL is correct, and you cannot audit what you did not write.
+Every turn is a coin-flip on whether the SQL is correct.

-A verified SQL agent inverts that.
-It routes your question to a query your team already wrote, reviewed, and trusted.
+Chion inverts that with a verified SQL agent: it routes your question to a query your team already wrote, reviewed, and trusted.
 If a verified query matches the intent, the agent executes it deterministically and returns the result.
 Only when no verified query matches does the agent fall back to generation, and even then, it generates inside a typed SQL contract bound to your schema.

 The verified library compounds with every question your team asks.
 The text-to-SQL prompt resets every turn.